seomoz/word2gauss/README.md

 # word2gauss
 Gaussian word embeddings

-Python/Cython implementation of [http://arxiv.org/abs/1412.6623](Luke
-Vilnis and Andrew McCallum
+Python/Cython implementation of [Luke Vilnis and Andrew McCallum
-<i>Word Representations via Gaussian Embedding</i>, ICLR 2015)
+<i>Word Representations via Gaussian Embedding</i>, ICLR 2015](http://arxiv.org/abs/1412.6623)
 that represents each word as a multivariate Gaussian.
 Scales to large corpora using Cython extensions and threading with asynchronous stochastic gradient descent (Adagrad).